When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Background and Motivation

 \subsection{RTS in Patch Validation}

-~ In addition to the large number of generated patches, each patch also needs to be executed against the original tests, which can be rather costly\Comment{ validation is time consuming due to the non-trivial costs in test executions}.
+~ In addition to the large number of generated patches, each patch also needs to be executed against the original tests, which can be very costly\Comment{ validation is time consuming due to the non-trivial costs in test executions}.
 In fact, the \textit{generate-and-validate} procedure in APR is very similar to the regression testing scenario that patches are modifications of the original buggy program and each of them needs to be validated by the existing test suite.
-Hence, it is intuitive to adopt RTS in patch validation, which can improve the repair efficiency by executing only the tests affected by the patch.

-We first systematically revisit RTS strategies adopted in existing APR systems.
-In particular, we consider APR systems targeting at JAVA programs due to its popularity in the APR community, and use two sources of information to collect representative APR systems (i.e., \href{http://program-repair.org}{\texttt{program-repair.org}} and the living review of APR~\cite{livingapr}).
+Therefore, it is intuitive to adopt regression testing techniques in patch validation, such as improving the repair efficiency by executing only the tests affected by the patch via RTS.
+We then systematically revisit RTS techniques adopted in existing APR systems.
+In particular, we consider APR systems targeting Java programs due to its popularity in the APR community, and use two sources of information to collect representative APR systems (i.e., \href{http://program-repair.org}{\texttt{program-repair.org}} and the living review of APR~\cite{livingapr}).
 For each APR system, we check which RTS strategy is used both in its paper and its implementation (if the source code is released).
-Table~\ref{table:revisit} summarizes the results of our literature review.
+Table~\ref{table:revisit} summarizes the results of our literature review.\Comment{ In summary, we find that there is no APR system that has adopted any RTP strategy to accelerate patch validation.
+In particular, RSRepair-A~\cite{DBLP:journals/tse/YuanB20/arja}, the only existing APR system that leverages a fine-level test prioritization strategy in patch validation, executes the tests that fail on more validated patches earlier.
+Note that such a prioritization strategy has been proposed specifically for the APR scenario~\cite{DBLP:conf/icsm/QiML13}, and does not belong to RTP category.
+As for RTS strategies, Table~\ref{table:revisit} summarizes the results of our literature review.}